Frequently Asked Questions

 Ensure everyone (even babies) has their own current passport with two blank pages and at least six months of validity upon arrival.

 Most travelers will need a, eTA (Electronic system for Travel Authorization) as the new visa.
-It's very similar to a visa and can be easily applied for online.
+Tanzania is currently still on the visa system.
+Both are easily applied for online.
 We will provide you with the links and can assist you with the application process if needed.

 • Is travel insurance necessary?